golangci/golangci-lint/README.md

 goimports: Goimports does everything that gofmt does.
 Additionally it checks unused imports
 maligned: Tool to detect Go structs that would take less memory if their fields were sorted
 megacheck: 3 sub-linters in one: unused, gosimple and staticcheck
+depguard: Go linter that checks if package imports are in a list of acceptable packages
 ```

 Pass `-E/--enable` to enable linter and `-D/--disable` to disable: